w314/notes/javaNotes/javaBasics.md

 > What is a stacktrace?
 How can you use it to debug your application?

 `Stack trace` is a report of the active `stack frames` at a certain point in time during a thread's execution.

-Each `JVM thread` (a path of execution) is associated with a stack that's created when the thread is created.
+- Each `JVM thread` (a path of execution) is associated with a stack that's created when the thread is created.
+`Stack frame` is a data structure associated wiht method calls.
+Each method call gets its own stack frame in the stack.

 This data structure (stack) is divided into `frames`, which are data structures associated with method calls.
 For this reason, each thread's stack is often referred to as a method-call stack.